 So with all that in mind, let's delve deeper into this character, whom comic book readers will be extremely familiar with.

 Who Is Herr Starr?

 Herr Starr is a character who shows up in Issue 13 of the comic series.
 He's very much tied up with an organization called The Grail (which we assume is the same as Grail Industries in the TV series).

 Starr began his career in the West German Wehrmacht as a part of a counter-terrorism squad.
-After he witnessed a 6-year-old girl be blown apart by terrorists, Starr began his campaign to restore world order, priding duty, law and order over all else.
+After he witnessed a 6-year-old girl being blown apart by terrorists, Starr began his campaign to restore world order, priding duty, law and order over all else.
 He was eventually headhunted by an agent for The Grail, who believed that Starr, with his ideals, would be the perfect fit for the organization.

-OK, at this point it seems like we have to hit pause on Starr and take a look at the organization he was being headhunted for: The Grail a.k.a Grail Industries.
+OK, at this point it seems like we have to hit pause on Starr and take a look at the organization he was being headhunted for: The Grail a.k.a.
+Grail Industries.

 What Is Grail Industries?